21 Jun NEW YORK LAWMAKERS HAVE PASSED STRICTER WORKPLACE HARASSMENT LAWS (AGAIN) MAKING IT EASIER TO BRING CLAIMS

 So Long Mandatory Arbitration

 Last year, New York enacted legislation prohibiting mandatory arbitration of sexual harassment claims.
-This prohibition has now been expanded to any discrimination or retaliation claim (not just sexual harassment).
+This prohibition has now been expanded to any discrimination or retaliation claim (not just sexual harassment), and employers and harassment defense attorneys for workplace harassment should anticipate an increase in complaints as employees are incentivized to file lawsuits more readily.
 This change goes into effect 60 days after enactment, although it is still expected to be preempted by federal law.

 Other important takeaways from the new bill are as follows: